coderanger/coderanger.net/content/posts/better-lets-encrypt.md

 proxy tools, but we could use it to find the packets containing the DV request and quietly move them to another port to talk to a service we control.
-This would be entirely Linux-specific, but at this point I'm okay with that as we would need option #1 above to have a cross-platform solution.
+This would be entirely Linux-specific, but at this point I'm okay with that as we would need alternate ports as described above to have a cross-platform solution.

 The trouble is in only redirecting the DV traffic.
 The simplest way to do this would be to use the source IPs that correspond to Let's Encrypt in the iptables